-- 13. Regarding to ensure that all designated categories of predicate offenses for ML are covered in order to eliminate any restrictions on reporting (paragraph 277 of MER), the new Penal Code, in force from 1st of June 2015, incorporates the crimes of Market manipulation (Article 2:321) and Insider Trading (Article 2:322).
+16. Regarding to ensure that all designated categories of predicate offenses for ML are covered in order to eliminate any restrictions on reporting (paragraph 277 of MER), the new Penal Code, in force from 1st of June 2015, incorporates the crimes of Market manipulation (Article 2:321) and Insider Trading (Article 2:322).
 The National Ordinance on Fire Arms (AB 2013 CT No. 183), criminalizes the offence of illicit arms trafficking.
-The crime of smuggling has been incorporated in Arts.
-233 A, B and C; of the National Ordinance on Import, Export and Transit (AB 2014 GT No.4).
-The new Penal Code and several National Ordinances, incorporate the complete designated categories of offences.
-Accordingly, in the list of designated categories of offences, has been fully criminalized.
-This recommended action has been fully met. - 14.
-Authorities explained for previous follow-up reports that even though the MDIUT does not explicitly mention it, it does not exclude tax matters when reporting a suspicious transaction.
-For this report, the Authorities provided a recent verdict of the Court of First Instance in Sint Maarten by money laundering proceeding from tax matters.
-However, giving the prescriptive nature of the indicators as explained in the MER in paragraph 837, there is a need of an explicit provision to require that suspicious transactions should be reported regardless of whether they involve tax matters (as envisioned by the Ministerial Decree containing the establishment of indicators of the Unusual Transactions National Ordinance MDIUT modifications).
-At present, the authorities are incorporating this obligation in the amendment of the MDIUT which draft was submitted to the Minister of Justice to introduce new indicators, and is expected to be in force by May 1, 2016.
-This recommended action has not been met. - 15.
-Regarding the amendment of MDIUT to allow reporting entities to identify suspicion of ML or TF, and avoid reliance on prescriptive factors; the amended MDIUT addresses these deficiencies and is expected to be in force by May 1, 2016. - 16.
-Various deficiencies for both Recommendations, will be addressed as well in the merging of the NORUT and NOIS which draft is expected to be finalized by January 2016.
+As indicated in paragraphs number six, seven and ten (6, 7, 10), the new Penal Code and several National Ordinances, incorporate the complete designated categories of offences except for Smuggling, which is a crime indicated in paragraph 277 of the MER.
+Accordingly, in the list of designated categories of offences, the criminalization of smuggling, is pending.
+This recommended action has been partially met.

+- 17. Authorities explained for previous follow-up reports that even though the MDIUT does not explicitly mention it, it does not exclude tax matters when reporting a suspicious transaction.
+However, giving the prescriptive nature of the indicators as explained in the MER in paragraph 837, there is a need of an explicit provision to require that suspicious transactions be reported regardless of whether they involve tax matters (as envisioned by the Ministerial Decree containing the establishment of indicators of the Unusual Transactions National Ordinance MDIUT modifications).
+At present, the authorities are incorporating this obligation in the amendment of the MDIUT which will introduce new indicators and is expected to be in force by April 2015.
+This recommended action has not been met. - 18.
+Regarding the amendment of MDIUT to allow reporting entities to identify suspicion of ML or TF, and avoid reliance on prescriptive factors; the amended MDIUT which will be in force by April 2015.
 Recommendations 13 and S.R.
 IV remain not met.